Leadership Training You’ll Never Forget: How to Fight The Forgetting Curve

 - The length or scope of the training was too broad, so learners were expected to understand and process too many topics or too disparate of topics.

 - The training style wasn’t the correct fit for the learners, so they had trouble understanding the content.
-This often occurs when only one method of training is used.
+This often occurs when only one type of training method is used.

 Perhaps, some of these issues resonate with you more than others.
 Recognizing areas for improvement is important, so how can leadership training combat the forgetting curve among learners?